zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 Suddenly we're using a whole bunch of CSS properties we've never seen before!

 `margin` is responsible for the space around the image we're styling.
-You can think of it as the space between pieces of content.
+You can think of it as the space between different pieces of content.
 In the case of the Audrey poster, we're talking about the space between the sides of the grey box and the poster.
 If we want the image to be centered, we want the same margin on the left and the right. `margin-left` and `margin-right` are two CSS properties that we set to `auto` meaning it will automatically center the image.

 `display: block;` means that the image will take up the entire width of the grey box.
 Nothing can fill in next to it.
 Without the display block, we wouldn't have a margin to the left, because images by default will fill in next to each other.